 Consistency

 The submitted model should be aligned to the CIDOC CRM through sub and super class and property statements, joining the ontological model proposed to the overall logic and structure of the CIDOC CRM base ontology and harmonized extensions, as defined in the section “Extensions of CIDOC CRM” of the Definition of the CIDOC CRM.
 In this regard, the sub and super class and property declarations must be ontologically compatible with the semantics of the relative CIDOC CRM classes and properties referenced.
-It should further respect the basic disjunctions in the ontology which are temporal eventies vs persistent items, conceptual objects versus physical objects, place, time and spacetime.
+It should further respect the basic disjunctions in the ontology which are temporal events vs persistent items, conceptual objects versus physical objects, place, time and spacetime.

-This shouldl be checked automatically using ontology reasoner tools and the basic consistency of top level classes and properties double checked by the CIDOC CRM SIG community.
+This should be checked automatically using ontology reasoner tools and the basic consistency of top level classes and properties double checked by the CIDOC CRM SIG community.
 The formal semantics should be compatible with that of the CIDOC CRM as defined in: Meghini, C. and Doerr, M. (2018) ‘A first-order logic expression of the CIDOC conceptual reference model’, International Journal of Metadata, Semantics and Ontologies, 13(2), pp. 131–149. doi: 10.1504/IJMSO.2018.098393.

 Open Source

-CIDOC CRM SIG is an organization responsible for the development and maintenance of ontology standards for cultural heritage data and as such it committed to the open source sharing and reuse of its ontological models and their potential extensions.
+CIDOC CRM SIG is an organization responsible for the development and maintenance of ontology standards for cultural heritage data and as such it is committed to the open source sharing and reuse of its ontological models and their potential extensions.
 As such, any extension proposed for listing as a compatible extension on the official website by default should be an open source document reusable by the public towards the generation of semantic data.

 Therefore, every proposed extension must be accompanied by a valid open source copyright claim, such as CC BY 4.0 or a practically equivalent license.